AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-iccprofilesrcrgb.md

 ---
 description: RGB default input color profile.
 Specifies the name of the ICC color profile to be used for RGB material images and vignettes which do not embed a color profile and for RGB color values specified with various Image Rendering commands, such as bgc= and color=.
-seo-description: RGB default input color profile.
-Specifies the name of the ICC color profile to be used for RGB material images and vignettes which do not embed a color profile and for RGB color values specified with various Image Rendering commands, such as bgc= and color=.
-seo-title: IccProfileSrcRgb

 solution: Experience Manager
 title: IccProfileSrcRgb
-uuid: 9657e296-0d2a-4b05-9be7-5a54d3277f90

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---